-In this section we will look at the most common functions that DB2 provides for querying and manipulating data in an XML column.
-The XML column consists of XML documents stored in a column of a relational table.
+In this section we will look at the most common functions that DB2 provides for querying and manipulating data in an XML column, as well as functions for composing XML as the result of an SQL statement.

+An XML column consists of XML documents stored in a column of a relational table.
 So, to extract a specific part of the XML documents we need to specify where in the XML structure the desired data is located.
 We call this the path (also known as the location path).